DeviaVir/zenbot/README.md

 ### What does [bot] not enough currency to buy! mean?

-It means the bot tried to buy BTC, but had not enough USD balance to do that.
+It means the bot tried to buy, but had not enough USD balance to do that.
 The volume counter resets anyway.
-If you feel comfortable investing, you can deposit USD in your GDAX account and zenbot will use that the next time the trade signal triggers.
+If you feel comfortable investing, you can deposit USD in your account and zenbot will use that the next time the trade signal triggers.

 ## Reading assignment: Systematic trading using neural networks